COVID-19 Updates: Protecting Albertans from the Omicron variant.

 The vaccine and your fertility

-The vaccine does not impact fertility, damage the placenta or increase the risk of pre-term or stillbirth.
-The vaccine safely helps your body produce spike proteins to fight off the coronavirus.
-These are completely different than the spike proteins involved in the growth and attachment of the placenta during pregnancy.
+The vaccines do not impact fertility, damage the placenta or increase the risk of pre-term birth or stillbirth.
+The vaccines safely help your body produce immunity against the spike protein of the SARS-CoV-2 virus and protect you from COVID-19 infection and severe outcomes.
+They do not target syncytin-1, which is a different protein involved in the growth and attachment of the placenta during pregnancy.

 Doctors cannot use unauthorized treatments

 All physicians have an ethical and professional responsibility to only use treatments approved by Health Canada.
 Approval is only granted following rigorous review to ensure the drug is safe and effective.
 It can be extremely dangerous for a physician to use a medicine or drug to treat COVID-19 that has not be approved or authorized.
 Getting vaccinated is the best way to protect yourself.

 Ivermectin does not prevent or reduce COVID-19

 Ivermectin is a useful drug, but not a treatment for COVID-19.
 It is used to treat parasites, not viruses.
 All high-quality reviews found no evidence it reduces the severity of COVID-19 illness.
 In fact, 2 studies touting its benefits have been retracted.
 India revoked its approval of Ivermectin as a treatment in September after experts found it had little to no effect on mortality or recovery time.
 Taking Ivermectin for unauthorized uses or without doctor’s supervision can have serious, even fatal, consequences.